 In addition to the annual retainer for each non-employee director, each non-employee director who chairs a Board standing committee is entitled to an additional annual cash retainer, which is payable at the same time as the regular annual retainer.
-For 2011, the additional annual retainer for service as a committee chair was:
+For 2012, the additional annual retainer for service as a committee chair was:

 Committee Retainer Amount

 Audit \$20,000

-Nominating and Governance \$12,500
+Nominating and Governance \$20,000

 Officers-Directors Compensation \$15,000

-Technology and Environment \$12,500
+Technology and Environment

-Beginning in 2012, the additional annual retainer for service as the chair of the Nominating and Governance Committee will be \$20,000.
+Beginning in 2013, the additional annual retainer for service as the chair of the Officers-Directors Compensation Committee and the Technology and Environment Committee will be \$20,000 and \$15,000, respectively.
+These increases were made based on a competitive analysis of our comparison set of companies provided by Frederic W. Cook & Co., Inc.